 The Arctic climate is changing at a rate, which takes many people – including climate scientists – by surprise.
 The ongoing and anticipated changes provide vast economic opportunities; but at the same time they pose significant threats to the environment.

 ECRA aims to advance Arctic climate research for the benefit of society by raising awareness of key scientific challenges, carrying out coordinated research activities using existing resources, and writing joint proposals to secure external funding for coordinated, cutting edge European polar research and education projects.
 Arctic ECRA is a network of climate research institutions from different European countries and provides a breadth of expertise including theory, observations, modelling, operational forecasting and logistics.
-Arctic ECRA is open to new participants.
+Arctic ECRA is open to new participants: Become a member.

 Arctic ECRA has organised three Workshops as well as one Policy Briefing at the European Parliament so far.
 For further information on the Workshops, please follow this link.